unfoldingWord-dev/node-resource-container/README.md

 # resource-container
 A utility for interacting with Door43 Resource Containers.
 This follows the specification at http://resource-container.readthedocs.io/en/v0.2/.

+> NOTE: this tool is written using the ES6 standard.

 ## What is an RC?
 A Resource Container (RC) is a modular/portable package of translation data.